 Web Content Translation is the same.
 Translated texts should be search engine optimized to communicate the right target into buying your products or to contact you for a price quote.
 Care must be taken to not violate any laws, like the Act Against Unjustifiable Premiums and Misleading Representation (景品表示法)((Japanese Law Translation – [Law text] – Act Against Unjustifiable Premiums and Misleading Representations)), that prohibits expressions like “the best” or “effective” without supporting evidence.
 Some copy may not work in target countries because of social and economic environments, like local competitors or the local business platform.
 However, it is highly unlikely to find specialists in all three fields (marketing, law, and copywriting) for a reasonable price.

 It does not take someone with a bar certification or 40 years experience in copywriting to translate web content.
-So what is the essential level of marketing, copywriting, design, and legal skills for translators and how can you find out if your translators have them?
+So what is the essential level of marketing, copywriting, design, and legal skills for English to Japanese translators and how can you find out if your translators have them?

 Translators need to know Marketing